michielvaneerd/device-frame/README.md

 - `innerWidth` and `innerHeight` - The width and height of the inner frame - this is the size that is available for the simulator screenshot.
 - `cornerCutWidth` - The width and height of the 4 corners that should be cut out (made transparent).
 If this is not needed, specify 0 (zero).
 - `inch` - Not used in this script, just for informational purposes.
-- `name` - Name of the frame image.
+- `path` - Path of the frame image relative to the root directory `Meta Devices`.
-- `devices` - Not used in this script, just for informational purposes.